orbeon/orbeon-forms-doc/installation/logging.md

 ## Selecting a specific file path

 By default, logging information is output to a file path relative to the directory where you start your application server.
+This is usually not what you want, as that makes it hard to know where the log file is.

 ```xml
 <appender name="SingleFileAppender" class="org.apache.log4j.FileAppender">